-So remember:

-If you have any of the above symptoms:
+So remember, if you have any of the symptoms mentioned on page 2:

-- Speak with a health professional, for example, your GP, oncologist, specialist nurse or a physiotherapist urgently. - Tell them that you are worried about your spine and would like to be examined as soon as possible. - Bring this leaflet with you. - Try to bend your back as little as possible.
+- Speak with a health professional, for example, your GP, oncologist, specialist nurse or a physiotherapist urgently. - Tell them that you are worried about your spine and would like to be examined as soon as possible. - Bring this leaflet with you. - Try to avoid bending your back.